geoffgraham/animate.scss/README.md

 @import "animate.scss";
 ```

 Want to pick and choose which animations are imported?
-Go into 'animate.scss' and comment out what you don't need.
+Go into animate.scss and comment out what you don't need.

 ```
 // Always required